basmilius/flux/README.md

 ## 📦 Registry

-- The Vue 3 package is available under `@basmilius/flux`.
+- The UI library package is available under `@basmilius/flux`.
+- The Dashboard library package is available under `@basmilius/flux-dashboard`.

 ## ⚠️ Requirements